Rockies' Antonio Senzatela: Officially brought up to start Tuesday

 Senzatela was recalled from Triple-A Albuquerque ahead of his scheduled start Tuesday, Thomas Harding of MLB.com reports.

 As anticipated, the rookie right-hander will return to the big leagues to fill the rotation spot created by the multiple injuries plaguing the Rockies' rotation.
-He'll face off with Dinelson Lamet and the Padres as looks to continue his surprisingly strong 2017 campaign.
+He'll face off with Dinelson Lamet and the Padres as Senzatela looks to continue his surprisingly strong 2017 campaign.

 More News